atsikiridis/atsikiridis.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Happy to be part of the local organization team of [SAGT 2024](https://www.cwi.nl/en/groups/networks-and-optimization/events/sagt-2024/).
 The conference will be held at CWI in September.
+See you in Amsterdam!